thuml/predrnn-pytorch/README.md

+# PredRNN: A Recurrent Neural Network for Spatiotemporal Predictive Learning

 The predictive learning of spatiotemporal sequences aims to generate future images by learning from the historical context, where the visual dynamics are believed to have modular structures that can be learned with compositional subsystems.

 ## PredRNN (NeurIPS 2017)